Trismegiste/WamBundle/README.md

 ## A Warren's Abstract Machine on PHP
-by Stefan Buettcher (original java version) and Florent Genette (ported to PHP)
+by Stefan Buettcher (original java version) and Florent Genette (porting to PHP and adding new features)

 ## What ?
 A Warren Abstract Machine (WAM) is a virtual machine for Prolog (like a JVM for Java).